-The reason keywords are important for increasing organic traffic is because searchers only find content if Google thinks it’s relevant to what they’re searching for.
+Keywords are important for increasing organic traffic because searchers only find content if Google thinks it’s relevant to what they’re searching for.
 Google uses keywords as an important SEO ranking factor.
 That means that the best way to help search engines understand that your content is relevant is to include, in a natural way, the same exact terms that people are typing into Google to find you.

 Use the right terms, and your content will be more visible in search engine results pages (SERPs), resulting in more clicks and more organic traffic.

-In this guide, we’re sharing our picks for the best keyword research tools to help you get started.
-For each keyword research tool, we’ll walk you through how to find keywords you can use to optimize your content for better search positioning.
+We start out with our top picks for the best keyword research tools and walk you through how to use these tools to find keywords you need to optimize your content for better search positioning.

 How to Get Started: Brainstorming Seed Keywords